klyse/LogitechKeyboardLED/README.md

 The file ``main.go`` has a list of predefined shortcuts.
 Feel free to add your shortcuts in your repo/fork.
 I'm always happy if you add more common shortcuts and send them to me via pull-request. :)

+# More info

+I wrote an article on dev.to: https://dev.to/klyse/my-g815-keyboard-is-on-steroids-31fl